 The coming years will see various body augmentation capabilities, enabling humans to be smarter, stronger, and more capable than we are today.
 This includes better abilities to learn.
 Insofar as general intelligence comes more from genetics, IVF will be better.
 Genomes and the abilities of organisms will be better understood.
-There could be selective gamete, egg and sperm, cell selection for different traits.
-Parents would have unparalleled control in child selection.
+There could be selective gamete, egg, and sperm cell selection for different traits.
+Parents would have unparalleled control over child selection.
 Genome manipulation techniques are working on this.

 Again, it will become cheaper, more precise, and better over the next 5-15 years.
 Not only wearables and implantables, but we could also have whole-body suits.
 For the military, there could be exo-suits to augment physical strength and endurance.
 Or the military could become for the most part autonomous.

 People thought about chips implanted in the body, which sounds super futuristic.
 But think about heart pacemakers, Parkinson’s pacemakers in the brain, and so on.
-There are artificial insulin pumps in place of pancreases.
+There are artificial insulin pumps in place of the pancreas.
 Simple hearing aids too.
 These improve the lifespans of human beings.
-These wearables and implantables, let’s call them, are now and will be more user friendly in the future, better and at a lower cost.
+These wearables and implantables, let’s call them, are now and will be more user-friendly in the future, better, and at a lower cost.

-What if we understood the operations of the human brain and we make it a computer code?
-It is not a person, but something like a personality without a body.
+What if we understood the operations of the human brain and make it a computer code?
+It is not a person but something like a personality without a body.
 That means the ability to replicate and transfer the brain’s computations to computers.
-That means a safeguarding of the mind into the far future.
+That means safeguarding the mind into the far future.
 The business models will change.
 The wearables, the implantables, the augmentations, and the replications will change us.
 How will we relate to one another?
-Not only now in our speculations, but also in the coming future.
+Not only now in our speculations but also in the coming future.
 However, are we wise enough to wield this power?
 Do we have an ethic to help us navigate these possible futures?

 2. Faster, Transferable Thought Processes